 By Joey Asher Category: Other I’m fascinated by those workouts that you see advertised on TV or the Internet.
 I recently came across the “Caveman Workout” where you run through the woods in bare feet and eat raw meat.
 Then, there’s that kickboxing workout called Tae Bo.
 And I actually borrowed the P90X CDs from [...]

 By Joey Asher Category: Body Energy One of the most common questions I get is: “What do I do with my hands?”
 To which I say: “Forget about your hands.
 If you’re engaging your audience with a strong message and energy, no one will notice your gestures.”
-I understand why people are worried about [...]
+I understand why people [...]